LadySaedie/ladysaedie.github.io/_posts/2018-03-18-heroic-steps.md

 title: "Heroic Steps"
 description: A humbling observation.
 date: 2018-03-18
+last_modified_at: 2025-04-20
 last_modified_at: 2025-04-22
 categories: [Fiction, Musings]
 tags: [old, heroism, shuffle]
 ---

-He stumbled unexpectedly out of the barely open elevator doors that I nearly strode right into him.
+He stumbled so unexpectedly out of the barely open elevator doors that I nearly strode right into him.

 I stopped.
 Just.
 Unnoticed by him.